Antipurity/sensor-network/js-lib/docs/README.md

 - `constructor({ onValues, partSize=8, userParts=1, nameParts=3, dataSize=64, noFeedback=false, priority=0, channel='' })`
     - `onValues(then, {data, error, noData, noFeedback, cellShape, partSize}, feedback)`: process.
         - ALWAYS do `then()` when done, even on errors.
+            - If you stall artificially to maintain tempo (as `sn.Handler.Sound` does), pass in how many milliseconds you've stalled for.
         - `feedback` is available in the one main handler, which should write to it in-place.
             - In other handlers, data of `noData` cells will be replaced by feedback.
         - `noData` and `noFeedback` are JS arrays, from cell index to boolean.